PinkPantheress is the Future, Her Debut Mixtape Proves it

 Across a brief 19-minutes, PinkPantheress constructs, and untangles, webs of feeling.
 As a songwriter, she’s especially gifted in meeting themes of despair with unwavering grace.
 On “Last Valentines,” for example, she sings: “I crashed my car, right into a tree/I’d risk my life for a chance you’d come back to me,” before flipping the dramatic sentiment on its head.
 “You called 999, then left me to bleed/I know you’d never cause an accident for me.”
 The track unfurls over a Linkin Park sample, providing one of the better pop-punk crossover moments in the past year’s resurgence.
 Here, PinkPantheress finds an innate balance with the source material’s ethos.

-On “Notice I Cried,” she floats over a quintessential drum ‘n’ bass break — stuttering and elastic drum sequencing replete with almost gutteral texture.
+On “Notice I Cried,” she floats over a quintessential drum ‘n’ bass break — stuttering and elastic drum sequencing replete with almost guttural texture.
 PinkPantheress’ voice proves an agile accompaniment.
-She sings over the beat, melodically surfing on the beat.
-The song is barely over a minute long, and yet packs an entrancing emotional range.
-“You’re too cruel to be kind/and i know that from experience,” she sings.
-“I can hear your replies but it’s maybe that i’m hearing things.”
+She melodically surfs over the high-octane beat.
+And the track, barely over a minute long, packs an entrancing emotional range.
+“You’re too cruel to be kind/and I know that from experience,” she sings.
+“I can hear your replies but it’s maybe that I’m hearing things.”

-On album closer “Break it Off,” a pitch-modified sample of drum and bass pioneer Adam F’s “Circles” guides an emotional reckoning.
+Album closer “Break it Off” employs a pitch-modified sample of drum ‘n’ bass pioneer Adam F’s “Circles” to guide an emotional reckoning.
 “But I’m so used to sayin’/I’m fine,” she sings.
 “And then something that you did to hurt me worse/It comes to me.”
 The sample in question garnered a brief moment of consternation across social media, with older fans of the genre crying foul.
 But, as with all of the source material on the record, PinkPantheress makes no claim of ownership.
 The mixtape’s liner notes are filled with writing and sample credits to a host of classic dance music acts.
 And, sonically, PinkPantheress achieves something masterful.
-It’d be easy to cynically tap in to a burgeoning resurgence of early aughts dance music, but the singer undoubtedly creates something new.
+Instead of cynically tapping into a burgeoning resurgence of early aughts dance music, the singer creates something wholly original.
 Her songwriting proves to be additive as opposed to reductive.

 “The thing that makes it hard to share music on things like SoundCloud or Spotify, initially, is that you need to be interested before you listen to the artist, you need to already know about the artist,” the singer told Rolling Stone in August.
 “Whereas on TikTok, you don’t need to know, you don’t even need to have followers.”

-Where it’s easy to catalog PinkPantheress alongside the now innumerable viral sensations our culture has produced, a more fitting perspective comes from the eras she drew inspiration from.
+It’d be easy to catalog PinkPantheress alongside the now innumerable viral sensations our culture has produced, but a more fitting perspective comes from the eras she drew inspiration from.
 The rich, albeit brief, collection of songs on to hell with it feels like the kind of genuine and heartfelt openness that the internet once promised.